elastic/kibana/x-pack/plugins/encrypted_saved_objects/README.md

   },
   // type hasn't changed as the field we're updating is not an encrypted one {
     type: 'alert',
     attributesToEncrypt: new Set(['apiKey']),
-      attributesToExcludeFromAAD: new Set(['mutedInstanceIds', 'updatedBy']),
+    attributesToExcludeFromAAD: new Set(['mutedInstanceIds', 'updatedBy']), }
-    }
 );
 ```

 In the above example you can see thwe following:
-1. In `shouldbeMigrated` we limit the migrated alerts to those whose `consumer` field equals `alerting` or is undefined.
+1. In `shouldBeMigrated` we limit the migrated alerts to those whose `consumer` field equals `alerting` or is undefined.
-2. In the migration function we then migrate the value of `consumer` to the value we want (`alerts` or `unknown`, dependsing on the current value).
+2. In the migration function we then migrate the value of `consumer` to the value we want (`alerts` or `unknown`, depending on the current value).
 In this function we can assume that only documents with a `consumer` of `alerting` or `undefined` will be passed in, but it's still safest not to, and so we use the current `consumer` as the default when needed.
 3. We provide the type, which remains unchanged across this migration and so we can omit the fourth argument.

 As we said above, an EncryptedSavedObject migration is a normal SavedObjects migration, and so we can plug it into the underlying SavedObject just like any other kind of migration: